hariharsubramanyam/ObjectTracker/README.md

 # ObjectTracker

 ## Note
-This pipeline is still very much a prototype, so I'd appreciate any suggestions on how to improve it or make it simpler (while maintaining similar performance).
+This pipeline is still very much a prototype, so I'd appreciate any suggestions on how to improve its tracking ability or make it simpler (while maintaining similar performance).
 Thank you!

 ## Intro